raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 	│   └── js/
 	└── templates/

 -	`ProjectDirectory/` - Everything for your app goes in this folder.
-Rename this to the name of your app.
+Rename this to the name of your app, so maybe `reading-list`, in our case.
 -	`app.py` - All of the Python/Flask code and server logic gets written in this file.
 -	`requirements.txt` - A list of all of the dependencies for your project.
 See more about dependencies and installing them in [section 6.3 of our Python tutorial](http://adicu.com/intro-webdev/python/#pip).
 -	`static/` - This folder holds all your static files.
 Static files include: